Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: METHODOLOGY

-To model the hidden relations among nodes, \cite{wu2019graph,bai2020adaptive,wu2020connecting} learn a static adaptive adjacency matrix but disregard the dynamic dependencies.
-Later, \cite{li2021dynamic} handle the dynamic relations by learning the matrix at each recurrent step.
-However, these methods significantly depend on the node embedding layer which is not available in the inductive settings.
-Thus, we propose an inductive adaptive graph generation module that updates the adjacency matrix in an inductive fashion.
-To be specific, at time step $t$, we use the historical hidden states $\mathbf{H}_{t-T_k}$, $\mathbf{X}_t$ and $\mathbf{\tilde{A}}$ to learn graph-level information.
-Here, the $T_k$ is the skip that will be described below.
-Then, we replace the node embedding layer with a fully connected layer $FC(\cdot)$ to capture node-level features.
-The adaptive adjacency matrix $\mathbf{\hat{A}}_t$ at time $t$ can be calculated by: along the channel dimension where $|$ is the channel-wise concatenation, $\mathbf{M}_1^{t}$ and $\mathbf{M}_2^{t} \in \mathbb{R}^{N\times F}$ are source node encoding and target node encoding, respectively, $\sigma(\cdot)$ is the sigmoid activation funciton and $\alpha$ is the saturation rate hyperparameter.
-In the directed graph situation, graph convolutions of two directions are employed which we do not describe here due to space limitations.
+To model the hidden relations among nodes, previous works learn an adaptive adjacency matrix during training and it remains static during testing~\cite{wu2019graph,bai2020adaptive,wu2020connecting}.
+However, this disregards the dynamic dependencies of the graph structure over the timeline.
+Later, Li \etal~\cite{li2021dynamic} model the dynamic connections by learning an adaptive matrix at each step of a recurrent network.
+Unfortunately, the method significantly relies on embeddings of training nodes which is not available in the inductive setting.
+To solve these challenges, we propose an inductive graph generation module that updates the adjacency matrix in an inductive fashion based on~\cite{wu2020connecting}.
+To be specific, at time step $t$, we use the historical hidden states $\mathbf{H}_{t-t_k}$, $\mathbf{X}_t$ and $\mathbf{A}$ to learn graph structure information.
+Here, the $t_k$ is a skip step described below.
+The node embedding is replaced by a fully-connected layer $FC(\cdot)$ taking $\mathbf{H}_{t-t_k}$ as input.
+In summary, the adaptive adjacency matrix $\mathbf{\hat{A}}_t$ at time $t$ is calculated by: